 Income Tax Old Regime vs Income Tax New Regime

 The choice between the income tax old regime and the income tax new regime ultimately depends on your financial profile, investment habits, and eligible deductions.
-If you routinely invest in 80C instruments, pay for health insurance, and have a home loan, you might find that the old regime yields higher tax savings.
+If you regularly invest in 80C instruments, pay for health insurance, and have a home loan, the old regime yields higher tax savings.
 However, if you prefer fewer restrictions, have minimal eligible expenses, or want a straightforward calculation, the new regime could be right for you.